Konnila/mystery-parchment/README.md

 A coding challenge.
 If you know you know :).

-Huge shout-out to @mikera and his https://github.com/mikera/imagez library.
+Huge shout-out to @mikera and his https://github.com/mikera/imagez image processing library.
 Never used it before, but seemed to work very well :).

 ## Usage